Corporate Social Responsibility

 Our CSR policy spans four key areas: Colleagues, Supply Chain, Environment and Communities.

 Our Colleagues: We are proud to be a people business and employ over 2,000 colleagues across the business in the UK and the US.
 In our stores, in our warehouses and in our offices, we strive to provide a dynamic and open workplace where the rights, needs and unique contributions of every member of our diverse teams are respected and valued.
-In return, we expect our colleagues to contribute to our company culture by embodying our common values and provide our customers with a best in class experience.
+In return, we expect our colleagues to contribute to our company culture by embodying our common values and provide our clients with a best in class experience.

 Our Communities: We are committed to making a positive contribution to the communities in which we live and serve in the UK and USA.
 In the UK, through our strategic partnership with The Prince’s Trust, we are committed to help improve the lives of disadvantaged young people through a broad range of educational programs and fundraising activities.
 In the USA, our approach is to support local community projects and charities in the communities in which we operate stores, namely in Florida, New York and Las Vegas.

 Our colleagues are an integral part of ensuring the continued success of our business.
 We are committed to providing our colleagues with an open and dynamic workplace and to ensuring they are equipped with the most comprehensive tools to develop their full potential.
-This applies to colleagues in both offices and stores who are vital in offering our customers an unrivaled experience.
+This applies to colleagues in both offices and stores who are vital in offering our clients an unrivaled experience.
 Our vision and embedded values system enable us to celebrate and reward the achievements of our colleagues every day.

 Learning & Development

-Product knowledge and customer experience skills are critical to our business.
+Product knowledge and client experience skills are critical to our business.
 We are proud of our wide range of training and development programs both in the UK and USA and work closely with our brand partners to ensure that our colleagues are true experts in our category.
 Our e-learning modules make learning and personal development accessible to all.

 Recognition & Celebration